 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

-How should I take Tivicay?
+How should I take Tivicay and Tivicay PD?

-- Take Tivicay with or without food.
+- Take Tivicay or Tivicay PD with or without food.

 - If you take Tivicay with food, you may take these supplements at the same time that you take Tivicay.